f3d-app/f3d/.github/ISSUE_TEMPLATE/new_release.md

 - Check that completions are still working with `fish` and `zsh` when tab is pressed
 - Check that F3D is added for extensions on a fresh Windows installation
+- Check that the font scale has been auto-scaled correctly when app launched